Rubinov.png

 Personal interests include: Backpacking, bicycle touring, banjo, Soviet design

 Igor Rubinov is a Project Lead with Public Equity Group.
 Igor’s PEG clients have included Rockefeller Philanthropy Advisors, Robert Wood Johnson Foundation Equity Learning Lab, Boston Opportunity Agenda (a city-wide cradle to career collaborative hosted at The Boston Foundation), Open Society Foundations, Coro Northern California, James Irvine Foundation, Clean Energy Works, Center for a New Economy (economic think tank in Puerto Rico), PBLWorks, JVS, Northern California Grantmakers, Fund for Nonviolence, among others.
-He is also cofounder of Dovetail Labs, a social science consulting firm.

 Igor was awarded a National Science Foundation Fellowship, along with other support for his doctoral research on climate adaptation in Asia.
 This research has led to a number of peer-reviewed articles and policy reports.
 He has also published on global AI ethics and nonprofit strategy, most recently co-authoring Efficacy Before Scale in SSIR.
+He also cofounded Dovetail Labs, a social science consulting firm working to ameliorate the social harms of AI and other technologies.

-Prior to graduate work, Igor was a program manager and educator at nonprofits working with diverse communities including underserved youth and adults with developmental disabilities.
 Igor is a first-generation immigrant from the Soviet Union and holds a BA in Anthropology from Cornell University, MA in International Development & Social Change from Clark University, and MA & PhD in Anthropology from Princeton University.